APCA

 APCA Reviewed

-APCA has been developed in the open for open peer review and discussion, and the reviews listed below were performed independently, the majority were completed without consulting the APCA developers.
-Reviews listed first are peer or academically oriented, and deal with theory, while reviews listed later are targeted more toward practicioners, designers, and developers.
+APCA has been developed in the open for open peer review and discussion.
+The reviews listed below were performed independently.
+The vast majority were completed without consulting the APCA developers.

 Known Issues With WCAG 2 Contrast